Medically reviewed on Mar 31, 2017

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-If you also take cholestyramine, colesevelam, or colestipol: Wait 4 to 6 hours after taking any of these other medicines before you take fenofibrate.
-Avoid taking fenofibrate within 1 hour before taking the other medicine.
+If you also take cholestyramine, colesevelam, or colestipol: Wait 4 to 6 hours after taking any of these other medicines before you take Antara.
+Avoid taking this medicine within 1 hour before taking the other medicine.

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.